pikdum/blog/content/posts/thistle-tea/index.md

 ## Day 20 - June 21

-To reproduce that issue, I set things up so I could connect to my local server from my laptop on the same network.
+To reproduce that issue, I connected to my local server from my laptop on the same network.
-On my laptop, I used `tc` to simulate a lot of latency and wired things up so equipment would change on any movement instead of just jump.
+On my laptop, I used `tc` to simulate a ton of latency and wired things up so equipment would change on any movement instead of just jump.
 This sent a ton of packets when spinning and I was finally able to reproduce.

 ![](20240621_23h35m50s_grim.avif)